bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

        }
    }

 In the above example the plugin creates and saves a dump from the databases called :strong:`test` and :strong:`wikidb`, running on the file-daemon.
-The commented example below specifies an explicit MySQL server called ``dbhost``, and connects with user :strong:`bareos`, password :strong:`bareos`, to create and save a backup of all databases.
+The commented example below specifies an explicit MySQL server called :strong:`dbhost`, and connects with user :strong:`bareos`, password :strong:`bareos`, to create and save a backup of all databases.

 The plugin creates a pipe internally, thus no extra space on disk is needed.
 You will find one file per database in the backups in the virtual directory :file:`/_mysqlbackups_`.